-The Master of Engineering in Engineering Management (ME-EM) program hosted online through the Coursera platform offers stackable graduate-level courses, a graduate certificate, and a fully accredited master’s degree in engineering management.
+The Master of Engineering in Engineering Management (ME-EM) degree hosted online through the Coursera platform is a fully accredited master’s degree.
 ME-EM on Coursera students earn the same credentials as on-campus students.
-There are no online or Coursera designations on official CU transcripts or diplomas.
+There are no online or Coursera designations on official CU transcripts and diplomas.

 Program Policies